The Simon Laven Page > Complex Chatterbots > Barry|

 Barry DeFacto - by Robby Garner

-Barry DeFacto is a brilliant chatterbot from Robby Garner and Robitron Software Research.
-Although it has been available on the web for a few years, it still remains a quantum leap in conversational simulation.
+Barry DeFacto is a brilliant chatterbot from Robby Garner and Robitron Software Research which was a quantum leap in conversational simulation.

 Barry represented a a significant shift from it's predecessor, Milton Beasley.
 Milton was a program that took 2.5 minutes to reply to 'Hello Milton, how are you today?'.
 Whereas Barry took 2.5 seconds to reply to 'Hello Barry, how are you today'.